 How can you get TEFL certified during the Coronavirus crisis?

 ITA's accredited 11-week, part-time Online TEFL course or the 4-week, full-time Intensive Online TEFL course are your best options at this time for getting TEFL certified and preparing you for opportunities to teach English online and overseas in the future.

-Most in-person TEFL schools around the world are also being closed and classes are getting canceled or postponed until at least late summer.
+Most in-person TEFL schools around the world are also being closed and classes remain on hold throughout the rest of 2020.
 So if you're looking to take an in-person TEFL course for teaching English as a foreign language, unfortunately this likely will not happen until 2021.
 For up-to-date info related to availability and cancellations of in-person TEFL courses around the globe, please read our Coronavirus Updates page.